George Chapman (murderer)

-Seweryn Antonowicz Kłosowski (14 December 1865 – 7 April 1903), better known under his pseudonym George Chapman, was a Victorian era Polish serial killer known as the Borough Poisoner.
+Seweryn Antonowicz Kłosowski (14 December 1865 – 7 April 1903), better known under his pseudonym George Chapman, was a Victorian-era Anglo-Polish serial killer known as the Borough Poisoner.

 Born in Congress Poland, Chapman moved to England as an adult, where he committed his crimes.
 He was convicted and executed after poisoning three women, but is remembered today mostly because some contemporary police officers suspected him of being the notorious serial killer "Jack the Ripper".

 Early life

 Seweryn Kłosowski was born to Antoni and Emilia Kłosowski in the village of Nagórna (today part of Koło) in the Warsaw Governorate of Congress Poland.
 His father was a carpenter.
 According to a certificate found in his personal effects after his arrest, he was apprenticed at age 14 to a senior surgeon, Moshko (Mosze) Rappaport, in Zwoleń, whom he assisted in procedures such as the application of leeches for blood-letting.
 He then enrolled on a course in practical surgery at the Warsaw Praga Hospital.
 This course was very brief, lasting from October 1885 to January 1886 (attested to by another certificate in his possession) but Kłosowski continued to serve as a nurse, or doctor's assistant, in Warsaw until December 1886.

 Kłosowski later left Poland for the United Kingdom, settling in London; the exact time he arrived in the capital has never been reliably ascertained.
 A receipt for hospital fees from February 1887 indicating that Kłosowski was still there is the last record of him in Poland, and papers documenting his early life ended abruptly at that month, indicating that he potentially left for the UK at around that time.
 Witness testimony at his trial seems to indicate that he emigrated in 1888.
 Kłosowski settled in the East End and became a hairdresser's assistant in either late 1887 or early 1888, with records indicating that he worked for an Abraham Radin of 70 West India Dock Road.
 He stopped working there after five months, and he subsequently opened a barbershop at 126 Cable Street, St George in the East; this was also listed as his residence in an 1889 London directory.
 It is possible that this was his residence during the Jack the Ripper murders in the autumn of 1888.